Seed 1: Ravena

 Silently obedient like the coward he was, Seishirou followed her, always loyal but for that one small day that had cost her the seer who’d painted that canvas.

 Her timing had been very good.
 After that conversation, Ravena had some tension to work out.
 “Seishirou,” she said as they left Notte’s manor.
 “I think it is time we talked about the night Jonathan nearly died.”

 He knew she knew now.
 His fear was old, surprising, rank.

 Seed 2: Terrance

-Terrance grinned.
-He always grinned.
+Clearly, they were not talking about Ravena anymore.
+Terrance made a dismissive sound entirely made of consonants.
 “Does a giant know how to pull his giant prick?”

-“As always, my child, your euphemisms leave me both amused and disoriented.”
-Notte came around the table and put his hand on Terrance’s shoulder.
+“As always, my child, your euphemisms leave me both amused and disoriented,” said Notte with no small warmth.
+He came around the table and put his hand on Terrance’s shoulder.
+“You will be challenged.”

 “That was when you were still human,” said Notte.
 The candles winked out as he passed them.